jakewalsh90/Terraform-Azure/Single-Region-Azure-BaseLab-v2/README.md

 # Single Region Base Lab Environment for Azure - Version 2

-## This is WIP and will be updated soon!
+### This is currently in development and will be updated soon!